edaaydinea/GenAIToolkit/README.md

 - [day9.ipynb](./notes/day9.ipynb)

-## Week 3 - ChatGPT as Author, AI Content Creation, and Social Media
+## Week 3 - ChatGPT as Author, AI Content Creation, and Applications for Career & Life

 ### Day 10: ChatGPT as Author and Text Assistant